FMCSA Shuts Down Thousands of Truck Drivers for Service Violations

 And on March 17th, a Birmingham-based trucking company called Woods Dependable Towing LLC. was ordered by the FMCSA to cease all operations, both intrastate and interstate, as investigators had found the company to pose an “imminent hazard” to public safety.

 The federal agency issued this declaration due to a surprisingly high number of the company’s vehicles failing surprise roadside inspections over the course of the past couple of years.
-More than half of the Woods Dependable Towing trucks inspected were ordered out-of-service due to major safety violations including but not limited to worn and/or flat tires, inoperable lights and lighting systems, and faulty or deficient brakes.
+More than half of the Woods Dependable Towing trucks inspected were ordered out of service due to major safety violations including but not limited to worn and/or flat tires, inoperable lights and lighting systems, and faulty or deficient brakes.

 The Alabama company was also cited for falsifying records of duty and failing to ensure that they were hiring qualified drivers, with one driver routinely disabling the truck’s mandatory electronic logging device, exceeding the legal hours of service regulations, and being cited for causing two single-vehicle crashes within the span of three weeks.